okfde/bundesrat-scraper/README.md

 ### Debug Output Collection Document Links

-If you want to see the PDF links the `MainBoilerPlate` file sends to the `TextExtractorHolder`, use:
+If you want to see the PDF links the `MainBoilerPlate` file sends to the `TextExtractorHolder` (i.e. what's part of the `session_urls.json` file), use:

 ```
   print(list(MainExtractorMethod(None)._get_pdf_urls()))